smartpension-arul-test/tech-task/README.md

 ``` terraform apply --auto-approve ```
 To destroy infastruture
 ``` terraform destroy --auto-approve ```
-Copy Subnets and RDS endpoint which are created from infructure terraform to terraform-asg
+Copy Subnets and vpc id which are created from infructure terraform to terraform-asg
+Copy RDS endpoint to src/main/resources/application.properties

 Launch Jenkins
 Create neccessary credentials to use AWS access keys in pipeline
 Create pipeline job using Jenkinsfile provided in this repo